Sen. Schatz Introduces Court of Appeals Nominee Mark Bennett

-Sen. Brian Schatz introduced former Hawai‘i Attorney General Mark Bennett at a Senate Judiciary Committee hearing on his nomination to serve in the open Hawai‘i seat on the U.S. Court of Appeals for the Ninth Circuit.
+On Wednesday, April 10, 2018, Sen. Brian Schatz introduced former Hawai‘i Attorney General Mark Bennett at a Senate Judiciary Committee hearing on his nomination to serve in the open Hawai‘i seat on the U.S. Court of Appeals for the Ninth Circuit.

 A transcript of the Senator’s remarks follows: